 American Community Survey (ACS) Profiles

-The American Community Survey is a new nationwide survey by U.S. Census Bureau, designed to provide communities a fresh look at how they are changing.
-It will replace the long form in future censuses and is a critical element in the Census Bureauís reengineered 2010 census plan.
+The American Community Survey is an ongoing survey conducted by the U.S. Census Bureau, designed to provide communities a fresh look at how they are changing.
+It replaces the long form in future censuses and is a critical element in the Census Bureauís reengineered 2010 census plan.

 Four Profiles are provided annually here with data on demographic, social, economic, and housing topics for the state.
 Laramie and Natrona County (MSA) data are available starting in 2006, county and city data (3 year average) with populations of 20,000 or more are available in 2008, while other geographic area data (5 year average) with smaller population are available starting in 2010.
 You may obtain detailed data tables from U.S. Census Bureau's American FactFinder Website.